Sheetaltkr/School_District_Analysis/README.md

 3. **Grade level Reading scores and Math scores % are impacted** for 9th grade in Thomas High School.
 They show "NAN" instead of numbers which makes the data useless.

 4.  **School performance based on the budget per student, the school size and type of school is impacted** and show reduced values for Passing Math %, Passing Reading%, and Overall Passing %.
 Upon re-running the analysis this impact is no longer visible.

+## Other Observations

+-	For Lower school spending ranges the performance values are higher
+-	For Lower school sizes the performance values are higher
+-	For Charter school type the performance values are higher